 Advice and guidance on the health needs of migrant patients for healthcare practitioners

 In the UK, oral health has improved dramatically since the 1960s.
-However, poor oral health is still closely linked to factors which may apply to certain migrant groups, namely:
+However, poor oral health is still closely linked to factors which may affect certain migrant groups, including:

 - economic deprivation